-It's hard to believe the SiriusXM All-Star Futures Game turned 20.
+It's hard to believe the SiriusXM All-Star Futures Game has been around for more than two decades.
 It feels like just yesterday the game was in its infancy at Fenway Park back in 1999.

 Here's a timeline of some of the top moments from Futures Games past: